-Marianne Schnall on Feminist Approaches to Addressing COVID
+Marianne Schnall on Feminist Giving to Address COVID

 To begin, Marianne Schnall, Founder of Feminist.com and What Will It Take?, took the lead to discuss what she sees happening in terms of the feminist approaches to addressing COVID.
 Schnall draws on her perspective from the media and activism space.

 “There are no ‘women’s issues,’” she said.
 “These are all human issues.
 The wellbeing of women and girls is so interconnected with the issues we face all over the world.”

 Schnall offered some important statistics, explaining that women make up:

 - 62% of low-wage workers.